 Abingdon Illinois Nursing Home Abuse Lawyers

-If your loved one was the victim of abuse, mistreatment or neglect while a patient at Care Center of Abingdon, contact the Rosenfeld Injury Lawyers law firm now.
+If your loved one was the victim of abuse, mistreatment or neglect while a patient at Care Center of Abingdon, contact the Rosenfeld Injury Lawyers LLC law firm now.
 Our Abingdon nursing home attorneys can review your claim to ensure your family receives the financial compensation they deserve for your loved one’s damages.

 We encourage you to contact our Knox County elder abuse law office today by calling 888 424-5757 to schedule your no obligation, free full case review.
 No upfront fees are required.
 All information you share with our law offices remains confidential.